Toddler Tooth Decay: A Parent’s Guide to Prevention, Reversal, and Treatment

 - Early signs: A white spot or band on the surface of a tooth close to the gumline.
 Decay is reversible at this stage.
 It can be difficult for a parent to spot tooth decay in the early stages, that is why regular dental check-ups are so important.

-- A visible cavities: A yellow, brown or black spot or band on the tooth surface, usually close to the gum line.
+- A visible cavity: A yellow, brown or black spot or band on the tooth surface, usually close to the gum line.
 The decay is not reversible at this point and will need to be treated with a dental filling.

 - Advanced tooth decay: Teeth are brown or black and look like stumps.
 A dental restoration procedure, like a dental crown, is necessary to stop the tooth from decaying further.